simonmichael/hledger_site/download.md

   <img alt="installs" src="https://img.shields.io/badge/installs_hledger-1.16.1-brightgreen.svg" />
 </div>
 <div class="builder-text">
-The latest version of stack (2.1.3 as of 2019-07) will likely work best, so we recommend it.
+The latest version of stack (2.1.3) is likely to work best, so we recommend it.
 If you have an older version, you can usually upgrade quickly with <code>stack upgrade</code>.
 Versions older than 1.7.1 will not work.
 On Windows, the 64-bit version of stack is recommended.